zhangliye/juliabenchmark/README.md

 Extract the points on the bus routes between every pair of the consequential bus stops.

 * **About the code**
 Currently, both of Python and Julia code are not optimized.
 In the future, the Julia version will be optimized and all old versions will be recorded for the comparison purpose.
-The Python code will not be optimized as the benchmark.
+The Python code will not be optimized and kept as the benchmark.

 The two version of code implement the same algorithm.
 Firstly, the algorithm is implemented using Python.
 Then, the Python code is translated to Julia almost line by line.